Şırnak

 Şırnak (Şirnex) is a city in Şırnak District and the capital of Şırnak Province in Turkey.
-The Ibrahim Khalil border crossing with Iraq is one of the main links of Turkey to Kurdistan Region in Iraq.

-The city is mainly populated by Kurds of the Şirnexî tribe and had a population of 67,662 in 2021.
+The city is located near the Ibrahim Khalil border crossing with Iraq, which is one of the main links from Turkey to the Kurdistan Region of Iraq.
+The city is mainly populated by Kurds of the Şirnexî tribe and had a population of 75,932 in 2023.
+It is considered a historical part of Turkish Kurdistan.

+History

+In the 9th century AD, during the weakening of the Abbasid Caliphate, several Kurdish emirates were formed.
+One of which was the Marwanid dynasty, which encompassed the city of Şırnak.